The City’s focus is to work with food business operators to achieve the best possible food safety outcomes.

 Food stall operators

 The City has a new quick and easy annual approval process for temporary food stall holders.
-If you intend trading more than once within a one year period, the City now offers food stall operators annual permits valid for 12 months for a fee of $61.
+If you intend trading more than once within a one year period, the City now offers food stall operators annual permits valid until 30 June each financial year.
+Please see the new Simplified Trading Partnership Permit information here.

-To apply for an annual temporary food stall permit, please complete the Temporary Food Stall Application.
+To apply for an annual temporary food stall permit, please complete the Temporary Food Stall/Mobile Food Vehicle Application.

 WA plastic bag ban – includes food businesses